cadema-PoliTO/RECOpt/README.md

 * `load_profiler.py`: this module contains a method that computes the load profile for a single appliance in a given typical day.
 Normally the user does not need to use this module, but it can be used to test the generation of the load profile for a single appliance.

+* `load_profile_aggregator_trapz.py`: this module contains a method that aggregates some profiles using a different time-step.
+This module is not directly used by the user.

 * `plot_generator.py`: this module contains all the methods for the creation of the figures showing the results.
+This module is not directly used by the user.

 * `parameters_input.py`: this module contains the methods that are used in main for updating the paramters value to the user's keyboard input.
 The parameters are saved in Parameters/.
 This module is not directly used by the user.

-* `tictoc.py`: this module contains two methods that are a Python adaptation of Matalab's tic-toc functions.
-This module is not directly used by the user.

 * `levenshtein_distance.py`: this module contains a method that uses Levenshtein distance between two string to suggest the closest match to a word (user's input) and a list of words.
 This module is not directly used by the user.

 * `datareader.py`: this module contains different methods that properly read the various input files.
 This module is not directely used by the user.

+* `tictoc.py`: this module contains two methods that are a Python adaptation of Matalab's tic-toc functions.
+This module is not directly used by the user.